pyexcel/pyexcel/README.rst

    Beatrice is aged at 29
    Ceri is aged at 30
    Dean is aged at 26
+   >>> pe.free_resources()

 Acknowledgement
 ===============

-All great work have done by odf, ezodf, xlrd, xlwt, tabulate and other individual developers.
+All great work have been done by odf, ezodf, xlrd, xlwt, tabulate and other individual developers.
 This library unites only the data access code.

 .. testcode::